 Oak View Group Partners With Patriot One Technologies to Introduce Next-Generation Patron Screening

-New Technology Enhances the Customer Experience, Increases Safety and Security, and Makes Entry Up To 10-Times Faster For Event-Goers

-/EIN News/ -- AUSTIN, Texas, Oct.
-05, 2022 (GLOBE NEWSWIRE) -- Oak View Group (OVG), the global venue development, advisory, and investment company for the sports and live entertainment industry, is introducing new patron screening technology to multiple properties as the result of a new partnership with Patriot One Technologies (TSX: PAT) (OTCQX: PTOTF) (FRA: 0PL).
+AUSTIN, Texas, Oct.
+05, 2022 (GLOBE NEWSWIRE) -- Oak View Group (OVG), the global venue development, advisory, and investment company for the sports and live entertainment industry, is introducing new patron screening technology to multiple properties as the result of a new partnership with Patriot One Technologies PAT PTOTF 0PL.

 The partnership will enable OVG properties to utilize Patriot One's SmartGateway system to enhance the customer experience and increase safety and security.
 Patriot One's flagship patron screening solution, the SmartGateway system, is designed for large, ticketed events to enable high ingress and customizability based on the client's individual needs and security requirements.